iwonder77/jumper-cable-rfid-interactive/README.md

 1.  takes the standard callback parameters (pkt, ctx)
 2.  casts the generic 'ctx' pointer to point back to the correct ToyCarSystem type
 3.  calls the real member function onPacketReceived on that object

+## Maintenance Notes

+- 11/02/2025: far too many power supplies feeding off of one outlet, toy car system now feeds off its own outlet
+- 11/12/2025: replaced 12V-5V step down converter with LM2596 based module
+- 11/18/2025: switched from an i2s audio system to a simpler trigger based system using a DY-HL30T module